Home

 Most cake recipes call for granulated sugar.
 Coarse sugar makes a coarse textured cake so fine sugar is better.
 A good quality granulated sugar is fine enough for most cakes and is what I use.
 Occasionally here in the US you will find a recipe that calls for castor sugar.
 Castor sugar is a very fine sugar in Britain.
 I discussed this with my British friend, Anita, who is a very good cook.
 Anita said just put granulated sugar in the blender for a few seconds and you can have the same thing.

 The different flour used in cake making alters the texture of the cake.
-I use a good quality sifted all purpose flour in most of my cake recipes which is good in a heavier moist cake.
+I use a good quality sifted all purpose flour in most of my recipes which is good in a heavier moist cake.
 For extra light more tender cakes use a cake flour, which is made from a soft winter wheat.

 WHITE CAKE